CEEMS Exporter

 and/or SLURM_JOB_GPUS

-of job from /proc
+of a job from the /proc

 Security section.